Wiener Sport-Club: History

 In 2001, the football section split off as Wiener Sportklub due to financial troubles and was re-integrated back into WSC in 2017.
 The first squad currently plays in the Austrian Regionalliga East (3rd Division).
-The club's home ground Wiener Sport-Club Stadium (or Wiener Sport-Club Platz in German) dates back to 1904 and is considered as Austria's oldest actively used football field.
+The club's home ground Wiener Sport-Club Stadium (or Sportclub-Platz in German) dates back to 1904 and is considered as Austria's oldest actively used football field.
 Player and coach Erich Hof is known as the club's legend.